 Four weeks into the Zone diet, I was stronger and faster than I had ever been.
 I had lost fat and gained muscle.
 My benchmark workout times decreased, and my pull-up numbers increased.
-I hit PRs in deadlift, back squat, and push jerk.
-I had more energy, recovered more quickly, and could push harder more often.
+Furthermore, I was happier and more emotionally balanced.
+I woke up feeling good.

 1